arcanistzed/ctg/README.md

 Group combatants by their associated Actor which allows you to group together Combatants which are from the same Actor, but have different names (such as when using [Token Mold](https://foundryvtt.com/packages/token-mold)).

+### Checked

+Group combatants with checkboxes that appear next to each one.
+You can use this mode to keep track of who has gone so far in combat, for example, which is especially useful for users of the [Simultaneous Combat System](https://foundryvtt.com/packages/scs).

 #### Mob

 *Requires [Mob Attack Tool](https://foundryvtt.com/packages/mob-attack-tool))*